Supreme Court sides with Ohio, green-lighting state's controversial voter-purge

 In a 5-4 decision, the court ruled Ohio could continue to remove individuals from voter rolls if they had not voted in two federal elections and have not responded to a confirmation notice or updated their registration.

-The plaintiffs in the case, Husted v A. Philip Randolph Institute, had argued the Ohio law violated the National Voter Registration Act - that "just as you have a right to vote, you have a right not to vote," claiming the state's purges violate federal law and risk disenfranchising eligible voters.
+The plaintiffs in the case, Husted v A. Philip Randolph Institute, argued the Ohio law violated the National Voter Registration Act - that "just as you have a right to vote, you have a right not to vote" - claiming the state's purges risk disenfranchising eligible voters.

 Ohio's practice of deeming voters ineligible affects tens of thousands of voters in the state - many from low-income communities who might move more frequently than more affluent voters.
 The ACLU cites a Reuters analysis that found in Ohio's five largest counties, residents of predominantly African-American neighborhoods were about twice as likely to be purged as were residents of predominantly white neighborhoods.